-To mark the 40th anniversary of the first Star Wars movie a Japanese jeweler created the mask for Star Wars fans who have money to burn.
+To mark the 40th anniversary of the first Star Wars movie, a Japanese jeweler created the mask for Star Wars fans who have money to burn.

-Due to the complexity and level of artisan skill required, buyers must be patient, with a waiting time around the three month mark being quoted for a finished piece.
-If you’re interested you just need to pop in to their flagship store in the upmarket Ginza shopping area of Tokyo.
+Due to the complexity and level of artisan skill required, buyers must be patient, with a waiting time around the three-month mark being quoted for a finished piece.
+If you’re interested, you just need to pop into their flagship store in the upmarket Ginza shopping area of Tokyo.

 So, when can you get your hands on this homage to one of Hollywood’s finest villains?
 There’s only one day that’s appropriate.
 May the 4th, Star Wars Day.